TobyBaril/EarlGrey/README.md

 #==============================================================================================================================================================================#

-## Earl Grey is available in a [Docker container](./Docker) preconfigured with Dfam curated version 3.7
+## Earl Grey is available in a [Docker container](./Docker) preconfigured with Dfam version 3.9 or empty, but with the option to install required partitions

 To use this container, please make sure Docker is installed and configured on your system.
 All instructions relating to the docker installation are found within the [Docker directory](./Docker) in this repository.
 Please consult the README in the Docker directory for installation instructions.

 #==============================================================================================================================================================================#

-## Earl Grey is available for [Singularity](./Singularity) preconfigured with Dfam curated version 3.7
+## Earl Grey is available for [Singularity](./Singularity) preconfigured with Dfam version 3.9 or empty, but with the option to install required partitions

 To use this container, please make sure Singularity is installed and configured on your system.
 All instructions relating to the singularity installation are found within the [Singularity directory](./Singularity) in this repository.
 Please consult the README in the Singularity directory for installation instructions.